 Shows the main window unobstructed.

 All of the Export snapshot… options have counterparts under

 Sending image regions to ImageJ provides another way to save images – either original pixels or rendered RGB.
-This opens up ImageJ’s extra functionality, for example adding a custom scalebar.
+This opens up ImageJ’s extra functionality, for example further customizing the scalebar.

 As usual, scripts can increase your options and ability to customize what happens for export.

 Images & regions

 The following scripts show several ‘quick’ methods to export images:

 // Write the full image (only possible if it isn't too large!) def server = getCurrentServer() writeImage(server, '/path/to/export/full.tif') // Write the full image downsampled by a factor of 10 def requestFull = RegionRequest.createInstance(server, 10) writeImageRegion(server, requestFull, '/path/to/export/full_downsampled.tif') // Write the region of the image corresponding to the currently-selected object def roi = getSelectedROI() def requestROI = RegionRequest.createInstance(server.getPath(), 1, roi) writeImageRegion(server, requestROI, '/path/to/export/region.tif') // Write the full image, displaying objects according to how they are currently shown in the viewer def viewer = getCurrentViewer() writeRenderedImage(viewer, '/path/to/export/rendered.png')